Leica SL versus Hasselblad X1D

 |Sony A6300 (⇒ lft | rgt)||APS-C||24.0||6000||4000||4K/30p||24.4||13.7||1437||85|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the SL provides a higher video resolution than the X1D.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the SL provides a higher video resolution than the X1D.
 It can shoot video footage at 4K/30p, while the Hasselblad is limited to 1080/25p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the SL offers a substantially higher resolution than the one in the X1D (4400k vs 2360k dots).
-The adjacent table lists some of the other core features of the Leica SL and Hasselblad X1D along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Leica SL, the Hasselblad X1D, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica SL (⇒ rgt)||4400||YES||3.0||1040||fixed||YES||8000||11.0||no||no|